ton-defi-org/ton-offline-transaction/README.md

 ### 1.1.
 Build `fift` executable

   This command line tool is part of the TON toolchain.
 Its source code is part of the official [TON repo](https://github.com/newton-blockchain/ton/).
-Build it from source code by following the [official instructions](https://ton.org/docs/#/compile?id=fift) or find a trusted source for pre-built binaries that you can just download and use.
+Build it from source code by following the [official instructions](https://ton.org/docs/#/compile?id=fift) or find a trusted source for [pre-built binaries](https://github.com/ton-defi-org/ton-binaries) that you can just download and use.

   Example:
   ```
-  sudo apt-get update
+  sudo apt update
   sudo apt install git make cmake g++ libssl-dev zlib1g-dev wget
   cd ~ && git clone https://github.com/newton-blockchain/ton.git
   cd ~/ton && git submodule update --init